buildtide/ShallowNeuralNetwork/README.md

 ###[Author: Hussain Mir Ali]
 An artificial neural network I created with a single hidden layer.
 This project has been written in JavaScript.
 The applications include disease prediction, optimizing workout routine and stock prediction.

+##Note:
+This project uses batch gradient descent so it is best suited for binary classification which has a lower initial cost.
+But improvements to this algorithm will be made to run stochastic gradient descent.

 npm link: https://www.npmjs.com/package/artificial-neural-network

 To use the project: